grz0zrg/fas/README.md

 The server send the CPU load of the stream at regular interval (adjustable) to the client (double type).

-### Offline rendering (planned)
+### Offline rendering (WIP)

 FAS support real-time rendering of the pixels data, the pixels data is compressed on-the-fly into a single file, FAS can then do offline processing and be used again to convert the pixels data into an audio .flac file, this  ensure professional quality audio output.

 ### Future

-The ongoing development is to improve synthesis methods and implement new type of synthesis like spectral with the help of the essentia framework (a C essentia wrapper is available) or Soundpipe library.
+The ongoing development is to improve synthesis algorithms and implement new type of synthesis like spectral with the help of the essentia framework (a C essentia wrapper is available).

 ### OSC

-FAS support OSC output of pixels data on the channel "/fragment" with data type "idff" and data (in order) "osc index", "osc frequency", "osc amplitude L value", "osc amplitude R value"
+FAS support OSC output of pixels data if the flag "WITH_OSC" is defined at compile time, OSC data is sent on the channel "/fragment" with data type "idff" and data (in order) "osc index", "osc frequency", "osc amplitude L value", "osc amplitude R value"

 With OSC you can basically do whatever you want with the pixels data, feeding SuperCollider synths for example, sending the data as an OSC bundle is WIP.